You will find the most frequently asked questions about applying for housing in this section.

 Approach your local authority

-You'll need to speak with the duty homeless officer who will be able to give information on other housing options.
+You'll need to speak with the duty homeless officer at your local authority who will be able to give information on other housing options.
 If you are homeless or about to be made homeless you must show supporting evidence, such as a Notice to Quit from a private landlord, or a letter from a parent telling you to leave.

 Change of circumstances